 - What does DVA count as income?

-- Are the disability pension and war widow’s or widower’s pension counted as income?
+- Are the Disability Compensation Payment and war widow’s or widower’s pension counted as income?

 - What is deemed income?